Blocking ads removes funding from us!

 The camera has improved noticeably.
 (Image: © 2020 TechnikNews)

-OnePlus 8 Pro: test photos
+OnePlus 8 Pro: Test photos

 In the following you will find some unedited original pictures of the smartphone.
 However, due to the otherwise large file size, some images are compressed (lossless!).

-As you can see from the pictures, OnePlus has it ProThe problem with the noise at night was solved perfectly - you can't see anything of it anymore.
-The 30x zoom, on which you can see fewer details (color and sharpness) than with the competition, needs improvement.
-But compared to the Huawei P40 Pro and the Samsung Galaxy S20+ delivers us the OnePlus 8 Pro the most natural, lifelike photo:
+As you can clearly see in the pictures, OnePlus has solved the problem of noise at night brilliantly - you can't see any of it at all anymore.
+The 30x zoom needs some improvement, as you can see fewer details (color and sharpness) than with the competition.
+But compared to the Huawei P40 Pro and the Samsung Galaxy S20+, the OnePlus 8 Pro gives us the most natural, true-to-life photo:

 Battery: wirelessly almost as fast as charging it with a cable